Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 {
     protected $title = 'MajoraFrameworkExtraBundle documentation released';
     protected $headline = 'More than a year after release, MajoraFramework got a proper documentation !';
     protected $body = 'That\'s amazing, everyone wanted a documentation of this tools package, and now this is done.
-All the team worked very hard to reach this goal, and i would personally thanks my mom who learned me to always push myself off limits !';
+All the team worked very hard to reach this goal, and I would personally thanks my mom who learned me to always push ambitions to the limit !';
     protected $category;

     public function __construct()